pygongnlp/pygongnlp.github.io/_pages/about.md

 (北京理工大学计算机学院).
 I will join [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn/index.htm), Renmin University of China
 (中国人民大学高瓴人工智能学院) as a Ph.D student in Sep.2023.

-My research directions are natural language processing and information retrieval.
+My research directions are natural language processing and information retrieval and have published several papers at the top international AI conferences such as ACL, EMNLP.
 Currently my research interests include:

 - Evaluation in NLP/IR
-- Conversational information system
+- Conversational Information System
 - User Behavior Analysis
-- Large foundation model
+- Large Foundation Models

+Please feel free in touch if you are interested in my research work and want to communicate further.

 # 🔥 News
 - *2023.05*: &nbsp;🎉🎉 One paper is accepted by ACL2023!.